-The Commission will have access at all reasonable times and frequency to any facility owned, leased or utilized in any way by the School for purposes of inspection and review of the School's operation and to monitor the School's compliance with the terms of this Contract and all applicable laws.
+The Commission (or the Commission's designee) shall have access at all reasonable times and frequency to any facility owned, leased or utilized in any way by the School for purposes of inspection and review of the School's operation and to monitor the School's compliance with the terms of this Contract and all applicable laws.
 These inspections may be announced or unannounced as deemed appropriate by the Commission, or its designee, in the fulfillment of its oversight responsibilities.
+Failure by the School to allow the aforementioned access, inspection, review, and monitoring is a substantial and material breach of this Contract and shall be grounds for the immediate initiation of disciplinary proceedings, up to and including revocation proceedings.